tenstorrent/tt-exalens/docs/debuda-lib-docs.md

 ### Description

 Find the runtime data yaml file in the output directory.
-If directory is not specified, try to find the most recent buda output directory.
+If directory is not specified, try to find the most recent Buda output directory.

 ### Args